Hives/radio-app/back-end/README.md

 ## Installation

-Execute `yarn` in this folder to install application.
+Execute `yarn` in this folder to install.

 Uses `node-mpv` to control `mpv` to play audio.
-Requires `mpv` to be installed.
+Requires `mpv` to be installed - use your system package manager.

 ## Execution

-Update the value of `SIMPLE_MIXER_CONTROL` in `player.js` so it's the name of the simple mixer control that `amixer` is going to control.
-On my laptop it's `Mixer`, but on my Raspberry Pi it's `Speaker`.
-(It would be better if this was in a config file that's not part of the code.)

-Then execute `yarn start` in this folder.
+Run `yarn start` in this folder.

 You can also do `yarn start:dev`.